 The would-be thief is described as being 5 foot, 9 inches and 165 pounds, last seen wearing a black, hooded sweatshirt over a brown shirt and blue jeans.
 He was also wearing black gloves and sneakers.

-Police are investigating leads into the suspect, whom they say could be armed with a semi-automatic pistol and is
+Police are investigating leads into the suspect, whom they say could be armed with a semi-automatic pistol and is considered armed and dangerous.

 Anyone with information about the attempted robbery is ask to contact the Dalton Police Department at (413) 684-0300.

 To reach Dick Lindsay: